Aciz/QtPack3r/README.md

 ### Linux
 * Install Qt6 with your distributions package manager
     * Requires **Qt 6.2** or newer

+# Reporting issues
+If you encounter a bug while using QtPack3r, before making a bug report, please ensure that the issue is with QtPack3r itself and not Pack3r.
+If you're having trouble executing commands, or the results of an executed command are not what you expect, try running the command directly from the command line.
+The UI provides a copy button next to the command preview for a convenient way to copy the current command.
+If the issue you're experiencing persist while running the command directly, it's likely an issue with Pack3r itself, and you should report the bug there.

 # Planned features in the future
 * Drag & drop importing for maps